probablytom/Thesis/README.md

 - [ ] Ensure code blocks are formatted correctly throughout
 - [ ] Past / present?
 I _always_ forget.
 Be consistent!
 - [ ] Ensure consistent punctuation in captions (do I end with periods, etc)
+- [ ] Do I still have reference to hyperbolic decay, or to two models of learning?
+  - If so, remove.
+Hyperbolic decay is in the bin, unfortunately.

 <!--
 ## Plan